zipvilization/Zipvilization/world/solumview/index.md

 Territorial scale and maturity are different.

-This distinction becomes especially important in SolumView.
+This distinction becomes especially important inside SolumView.

 A Colonist may control City-scale Territory while the biological development required for a Mature City remains incomplete.

-At world scale, that distinction may be represented broadly.
+At SolumWorld scale, that distinction may be represented broadly.

-At SolumView scale, it can be inspected directly.
+Inside SolumView, it can be inspected directly.

 How many cycles have completed?

 What is the current maturity state?

+What lower-level structures exist?

 How much canonical development remains?

-What lower-level dependencies exist?

-SolumView can bring those relationships together in one place.
+What Zips have emerged?

+What is the next developmental milestone?

 > **Territory tells us what scale exists.**
 >